MEGC2025: Micro-Expression Grand Challenge on Spot Then Recognize and Visual Question Answering: Introduction

 When a person attempts to suppress a facial expression, typically in a high-stakes scenario, there is a possibility of an involuntary movement occurring on the face, namely a facial micro-expression (ME)~\cite{ben2021video}.
 As such, the duration of an ME is very short, generally being no more than 500 milliseconds (ms), and is the telltale sign that distinguishes them from a normal facial expression~\cite{li2022cas}.
 Computational analysis and automation of tasks on MEs is an emerging area in multimedia research.
 However, only recently, the availability of a few spontaneously induced facial ME datasets has provided the impetus to advance further from the computational aspect.

-Over the years, we have organized a series of ME grand challenges (MEGCs) to explore emerging directions and advance the state of the art in ME research.
+Over the years, we have organised a series of ME grand challenges (MEGCs) to explore emerging directions and advance the state-of-the-art in ME research.
 To date, seven MEGCs have been held: FG’18~\cite{yap2018facial}, focusing on ME recognition; FG’19~\cite{see2019megc}, addressing both ME spotting and recognition; FG’20~\cite{li2020megc}, centered on ME spotting; MM’21~\cite{li2021fme}, introducing ME generation and continuing with spotting; MM’22~\cite{li2022megc2022}, continuing with spotting and generation; MM’23~\cite{davison2023megc2023}, with a focus on spotting; and MM’24~\cite{see2024megc2024}, which introduced the spot-then-recognize paradigm and cross-cultural spotting.
+An overview of all the MEGCs can be found in Fig.~\ref{fig:megc_history}.

 This year marks the 8th MEGC, held in conjunction with ACM Multimedia 2025.
 Two tasks are featured: (1) ME spot-then-recognize (ME-STR), and (2) ME visual question answering (ME-VQA).